 - delivery of works = time of acceptance

 - The same also applies to single-purpose vouchers (replacing a service) which are subject to taxation at the time of their issue.
 The VAT rate applicable for a single-purpose voucher exclusively depends on the time of its issue; a change of subsequent circumstances is irrelevant.
 On the one hand, single-purpose voucher issued prior to 1 July 2020 will for this reason not profit from the VAT tax reduction.
-On the other hand, beneficiaries are given the possibility to benefit from the VAT rate deduction even after 31 December 2020 if they redeem the voucher as late as after expiry of the period affected, something which might particularly be interesting for beneficiaries holding no input tax deduction right (e.g. private end consumers) or holding a limited input tax deduction right only (e.g. non-profit organisations).
+On the other hand, beneficiaries are given the possibility to benefit from the VAT rate deduction even after 31 December 2020 if they redeem the voucher as late as after expiry of the period affected, something which might particularly be interesting for beneficiaries holding no input tax deduction right (e.g. private end consumers) or holding a limited input tax deduction right only (e.g. non-profit organisations); regarding restrictions related to purchase commitments see letter the Federal Ministry of Finance as of 4 November 2020, Ref.no.
+5 f.
 Only in case of additional payments, if any, to be made by the holder of the voucher when redeeming the voucher the difference amount not yet taxed will be subject to the VAT rates applicable at the time being.

 Multipurpose vouchers, however, are subject to the VAT rate applicable at the time of their use.